rjrutkow/adsales-api/docs/use_local_hyperledger.md

 It should be the outter most field like in the sample above.
 If its not there you need to add it such that `peers`, `ca` and `users` are inside `credentials`.

-Note that only one user (Registrar) is added to the `users` section because cp-web allows you to create new users.
+Note that only one user (Registrar) is added to the `users` section because adsales-web allows you to create new users.
 However, you are welcome to add new users by referring to [Fabric's documentation](https://github.com/hyperledger/fabric/blob/v0.6/membersrvc/membersrvc.yaml)

 You can omit the field `api_port_tls` if the network does not support TLS.
 The default docker-compose example does not support TLS.
-Once you have edited `mycreds.json` you are ready to run cp-web.
+Once you have edited `mycreds.json` you are ready to run adsales-web.

-1. Continue where you left off in [cp-web](../README.md).
+1. Continue where you left off in [adsales-web](../README.md).